nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User lists all patients (UC03).
   2. User requests to edit a patient's details.
   3. User enters the new patient details.
-  4. MedBook updates the patient details.
+  4. MedBook updates the patient details.<br>
      Use case ends.
 - **Extensions**:
   - 3a.
 MedBook detects an error in the entered patient's details.